 “How do you make the magic?” students from a middle school in the Bronx asked after seeing their first Broadway show.
 Their attendance was an outgrowth of a conference begun in 2012 called TEDxBroadway, and highlighted again Monday at TEDxBroadway 2014.

 TED, which started as a conference thirty years ago and has expanded into something of a movement, stands for "Technology, Entertainment and Design.”
-The dozen and a half people who spoke or entertained (or did both) at the third annual TEDxBroadway included representatives of all three fields—from well-known theater artists such as director Diane Paulus and composer Bobby Lopez, to tech or design oriented visionaries whom, one sensed, hadn’t been to a play since they were kids.
+The dozen and a half people who spoke or entertained (or did both) at the third annual TEDxBroadway included representatives of all three fields—from well-known theatre artists such as director Diane Paulus and composer Bobby Lopez, to tech or design oriented visionaries whom, one sensed, hadn’t been to a play since they were kids.

-For all the sophistication of the presentations, all the speakers on the stage at New World Stages were addressing, in different ways – directly or by analogy, accessibly or obscurely—the simple question that the students asked after their first Broadway show: How do you make the magic of theater?
+For all the sophistication of the presentations, all the speakers on the stage at New World Stages were addressing, in different ways – directly or by analogy, accessibly or obscurely—the simple question that the students asked after their first Broadway show: How do you make the magic of theatre?

-“What is the theater experience?” asked director Diane Paulus, the first speaker.
+“What is the theatre experience?” asked director Diane Paulus, the first speaker.
 Too many people think of it as just the show on the stage—“You go inside, you arrive with friends, but once it starts you’re not allowed to talk to one another.
 You’re either deeply moved or you’re bored, but when the experience is over, you’re asked to leave.”

 The nineteenth-century opera house was a beautiful environment, much like our Broadway houses, but part of the reason why people went was to be seen.
 They dressed up; that was part of the experience.

 Dan Gurney offered similar advice in a completely different way.
 A self-described “six-time United States Champion on the button accordion,” he played a tune for the audience, before describing his business, Concert Window, which enables musicians to record their music using only a laptop, and to make money by showing the resulting video online.
-Neither Gurney nor his business has any apparent connection to the theater, but his remarks included suggestions on ways for theater and theater performers to engage audiences online before and after the show— building “new digital native experiences” such as an “interactive video chat with the show’s director.”
+Neither Gurney nor his business has any apparent connection to the theatre, but his remarks included suggestions on ways for theatre and theatre performers to engage audiences online before and after the show— building “new digital native experiences” such as an “interactive video chat with the show’s director.”